Powerlearnproject/se-day1-assignment-KiprutoKE/README.md

 **Project Manager:** Oversees the project, ensures it stays on track, manages resources, and communicates with stakeholders.

+## f.
 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 **IDEs:** Tools that provide comprehensive facilities to programmers for software development, including code editing, debugging, and testing.
 Example: Visual Studio.